Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Modelling

-This MoE framework facilitates flexible modelling.
-While the response variable $y_i$ is modelled via a finite mixture, model parameters are modelled as functions of other, related, covariates $x_i$ from the context under study.
-Thus, both the mixing proportions and the parameters of component densities can depend on the covariates $x_i$.
-It is worth noting that the terminology used to describe MoE models in the machine learning literature often refers to the component densities $f\left(y_i\given\theta_g\left(x_i\right)\right)$ as `experts' or the `expert network', and to the mixing proportions $\tau_g\left(x_i\right)$ as `gates' or the `gating network', hence the nomenclature \emph{mixture of experts}.
+The MoE framework facilitates flexible modelling.
+While the response variable~$\mathbf{y}_i$~is modelled via a finite mixture, model parameters are modelled as functions of related covariates $\mathbf{x}_i$ from the context under study.
+Both the mixing proportions and the parameters of component densities can depend on $\mathbf{x}_i$.
+The terminology used to describe MoE models in the machine learning literature often refers to the component densities $f\big(\mathbf{y}_i\given\boldsymbol{\theta}_g\left(\mathbf{x}_i\right)\big)$ as `experts' or~the `expert network', and to the mixing proportions $\tau_g\negthinspace\left(\mathbf{x}_i\right)$ as `gates' or the `gating network', hence the nomenclature \emph{mixture of experts}.
+Given that covariates can be continuous and/or categorical with multiple levels, we let $d + 1$ denote the number of columns in the corresponding design matrices, accounting also for the intercept term, in contrast to the number of covariates $r$, with $d \geq r$.